 All work will be published initially online, free to read.
-After three months, work will be published in an ebook to make room for next quarter’s flash fiction.
-We are currently working on an print anthology for our first year, and hope to continue that annually.
+After six months, work will be published in an ebook to make room for next issue’s flash fiction.

 Expected response time will be updated on an on-going basis.
-As publication occurs three months after submission windows open, we don’t expect this to be a big issue.
-Please feel free to email firstname.lastname@example.org with the subject “Query” if you have any questions about a submitted work.
+Please feel free to email email@example.com with the subject “Query” if you have any questions about a submitted work.
 Before emailing, please be sure to check the status of your submission on Submittable.

-For unpublished works, we are purchasing worldwide First Publication rights in multiple electronic formats, exclusive for one year from first publication, non-exclusive for three years.
-After that, all rights revert back to the writer.
+For unpublished works, we are purchasing worldwide First Publication rights in multiple electronic formats, exclusive for one year from first publication.
+Work will remain archived on our website, and can be removed at the author’s request.

 For reprints (solicited only), rights will be negotiated upon solicitation and acceptance.